spino327/heapaudit/README.md

 process of interest.
 The callback hook defines how the allocations are recorded and the callback code is only executed when the java agent is loaded.
 - DYNAMIC: This injects HeapQuantile recorders to all matching methods and dumps heap allocations to stdout when removed.
+Be aware, a lot of recorders, including nested ones, may be injected if the supplied matching pattern is not restrictive enough.

 ## Building the HeapAudit java agent